F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-dns/new_stack/README.md

 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - After deploying the template, if you make manual changes to the BIG-IP configuration, you should visit [this section](#backup-big-ip-configuration-for-cluster-recovery).
 - For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).
 - You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
-This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.
+This solution only supports BIG-IQ versions 5.0 - 5.4, and your BIG-IQ system must have at least 2 NICs.

 ## Security